szkiba/xk6-top/README.md

 `+`, `Shift+Down`    | Expand, show more details
 `-`, `Shift+Up`      | Collapse, show less details

 There are also charts on some tabs.
-Due to the limitations of the terminal, one diagram is displayed at a time.
-You can switch between diagrams with the `Shift+Right` and `Shift+Left` keys.
+Due to the limitations of the terminal, one chart is displayed at a time.
+You can switch between charts with the `Shift+Right` and `Shift+Left` keys.

 Certain tabs (on which data is not available) may be disabled.
 Their names appear in italics.